TimurBas/Bachelor-Project/README.md

-# BachelorProject
+# 📌 Overview

-Bachelor Project in Polymorphic Type Inference
+This project is all about the topic *Polymorphic Type Inference*.